RoquetteTenreiro/MZ/script.md

 - Trombetta, A., Iacobellis, V., Tarantino, E., & Gentile, F. (2016).
 Calibration of the AquaCrop model for winter wheat using MODIS LAI images.
 Agricultural Water Management, 164, 304-316.

+### 2.2 Uploading and processing NDVI

+From this point we will work with the selected imagery and all data input steps as well as spatial operations will be briefly introduced.

 ```{r}
 # Date 2015 -1
 Red.2015.1 <- raster("SAT Imagery/Red_05.06.2015.tiff")